What is the Rotary MK Swimathon?

 • No Rotarian receives any payment for their involvement in the Swimathon.

-• Less than 3% of the sponsorship total is used to cover the major costs to run the Swimathon, such as trophies, certificates, medals and stationery.
+• No more than 5% of the sponsorship total is used to cover the major costs to run the Swimathon, such as trophies, certificates, medals and stationery.

 • About 10% of the sponsorship total is transferred to Rotary MK’s charity fund to be used throughout the year to provide many small donations to local charities.

-• The remaining 85%+ is divided between the Milton Keynes charities selected for the year as listed on the sponsorship form.
+• About 85% is divided between the Milton Keynes charities selected for the year as listed on the sponsorship form.
 The size of the allocation to each charity is based upon the:

 • Total sponsorship available